rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 expressions like `foo.0`.)

-The degrees of freedom the compiler has when computing the layout of a struct or tuple is to determine the order of the fields, and the "gaps" before, between, and after the fields.
+The degrees of freedom the compiler has when computing the layout of a struct or tuple is to determine the order of the fields, and the "gaps" (often called *padding*) before, between, and after the fields.
 The layout of these fields themselves is already entirely determined by their types, and since we intend to allow creating references to fields (`&s.f1`), structs do not have any wiggle-room there.

 This can be visualized as follows:
 ```text